DreamPurchaseZnz/Latex/Package: TikZ.md

 	text centered]
 \end{tikzpicture}
 ```
-- Secondly use the \tikzset
+- Secondly use the \tikzset use the curly brackets.
 ```
 \tikzset{
 	state/.style={